Wednesday, January 15, 2025

 in The Birthday Present

-Rendell seems more interested in exploring some of her favorite pet peeves, like people who address one familiarly by one's first name or, worse yet, by a diminutive.
+On the whole though Rendell seems more interested in exploring some of her favorite pet peeves with modernity, like people who address one familiarly by one's first name or, worse yet, by a diminutive.
 There's an "uppish" window cleaner who does this who reads like a reincarnation of a character from a much earlier and better Rendell novel, The Lake of Darkness.
 I don't care how many times Rendell proclaimed she was a socialist; I have my doubts and I stick to them with each read.

 To pad things out and lend some interest to the narrative, Rendell introduces a friend of Hebe's, Jane Atherton, known as the "alibi woman," because Hebe used her to cover up her affair with Ivor from her doting husband.
 By far the most interesting chapters in the book come in the form of extracts from Jane's diary from the time.
 (The brother-in-law's portions of the novel are told retrospectively from the present day, i.e., about 2008.)

 Even the Jane portions lift the book only slightly, however.
-The Hebe-Jane relationship is interesting, being the classic Hot Girl-Wallflower relationship (Plain Jane?) you often see in real life, where a hot girl likes to hang around a plain girl to shine even brighter against her dull background.
+The Hebe-Jane relationship was potentially interesting, being the classic Hot Girl-Plain Girl relationship (Plain Jane?) you often see in real life, where a hot girl likes to hang around a plain girl to shine even brighter against her dull background.
 There was a pair of girls I knew in high school who were just like this.
-Years later I met the wallflower girl again and I didn't even recognize here--she had utterly transformed herself into a hot girl who looked like her old hot girl friend!
+Years later I met the plain girl again and I didn't even recognize here--she had utterly transformed herself into a hot girl who looked a lot like her old hot girl gal pal!
 Now there's an interesting story.
 But Hebe dies so early in the book, there's no exploration of this dynamic.

-Although I've only ever seen one other review comment on this, it seems to me blatantly obvious that the Jane Atherton character was inspired by Barbara Covett in English novelist Zoe Heller's much-praised 2003 novel Notes on a Scandal, which was made into a superb Oscar-nominated film in 2006, merely two years before the publication of The Birthday Present.
-You almost feel like Rendell must have seen this film and begun writing this novel the next day.
+Although I've only ever seen one other review of Rendell's novel ever comment on this, it seems to me blatantly obvious that the Jane Atherton character was inspired by Barbara Covett in English mainstream author Zoe Heller's much-praised 2003 novel Notes on a Scandal, which was made into a superb Oscar-nominated film in 2006, merely two years before the publication of The Birthday Present.
+You almost feel like Rendell must have seen this film and begun writing this novel the very next day, the impression is so strong.

 Scandal tells about the bizarre codependent relationship that develops between two women teachers, an older spinster type (Barbara) who narrates the novel and a younger married woman, Sheba Hart, who is having a torrid, ill-advised affair with one of her students.
-In The Birthday Present Jane is much younger than Barbara, in fact about the same age as Hebe, but she is very similar to Barbara, a lonely spinsterish type with a soured attitude to life, while Hebe is very similar to Sheba--How similar are their names!--in the sense of being an attractive woman married to a dull husband who is engaged in risky sex with another man.
+In The Birthday Present Jane is much younger than Barbara, in fact about the same age as Hebe, but she is very similar to Barbara, a lonely spinsterish type with a soured attitude to life, while Hebe is very similar to Sheba--How similar are their names!--in the sense of being an attractive woman married to a dull husband who is engaged in risky sex with another man (or boy, really, in Sheba's case).

 Unfortunately, however, Jane is a dreary wet blanket mostly lacking Barbara's quirky character and sardonic narration.
 Part of the perverse "fun" of Scandal is seeing Barbara taking control of events and gradually becoming the dominant partner in the relationship.
 Jane, on the other hand, remains an embittered loser in life to the end.
 Still, her story provides the novel with what narrative drive it has.

 The biggest problem here is that The Birthday Present feels like a Ruth Rendell non-series psychological novel masquerading as a Barbara Vine.
 One could easily reimagine Present, retrospectively set in the 1990, as a Rendell actually published in the 1990s.
 Shorn of 20,000 or so words and narrated in the present by Jane, this might actually have been a thrilling thriller.
-As it is this "preset" is one which most readers likely will want to return within thirty days.
-A pity.
+As it is this "present" is one which most readers likely will want to return to the store within thirty days.
+Save the receipt!